Hadriana in All My Dreams: Reception

 Haitian-American novelist Edwidge Danticat took inspiration from Hadriana to publish her own book about Jacmel, and has expressed her admiration for the book.
 In a foreword written for the novel, Danticat stated "The fact that we continue to be bombarded with the same old pedestrian zombie narratives written by foreigners and featuring Haitians makes this novel even more crucial."
-Bogi Takács in an article for Tor.com praised the novel's complexity and treatment of social issues; Ben Fountain named the novel as one of his top 10 books about Haiti.
+Bogi Takács in an article for Tor.com praised the novel's complexity and treatment of social issues.
+Ben Fountain named the novel as one of his top ten books about Haiti.

 The novel has been criticized for its depiction of Haiti and treatment of gender-related issues and sexuality.
 Joan Dayan wrote that Hadriana is an idealization that contributes to false generalizations about the country and concluded: "Depestre abandons the inhabitants of Haiti to their fate, apparently forgetting their continued struggles against dictatorship, repression, and poverty.
 All that remains of his Haiti is a portrait of black, poor, apathetic husks of humanity, who can never awake into freedom."
 Dayan also criticized what she perceived as Depestre's perpetration of rape culture.
 Lizabeth Paravisini-Gebert criticized the novel for its perceived sexist attitudes and objectification of women and female sexuality; she also wrote that the narrative depicted Hadriana as being able to escape zombification due to being white and wealthy, while simultaneously depicting Haitians as not being able to escape zombification due to being black and poor.
-Colin-Thébaudeau argued that the novel is a depiction of Haiti written for a Western audience and portrays Haiti in an exoticist manner.
-Lokowich wrote of Depestre's literature, including Hadriana, that Depestre does not give his female characters identities of their own, and that his female characters mostly serve to fulfill the fantasies of his male characters.
+Katell Colin-Thébaudeau argued that the novel is a depiction of Haiti written for a Western audience and portrays Haiti in an exoticist manner.
+Kristen Lokowich wrote of Depestre's literature, including Hadriana, that Depestre does not give his female characters identities of their own, and that his female characters mostly serve to fulfill the fantasies of his male characters.